nicknacnic/GoodMorning/README.md

 AppleScript to automate good morning texts

 Reads from specified directory which contains GeneralTexts.txt, AnniversaryText.txt, and MonthiversaryTexts.txt, checks the date to decide which to use, and then appends a heart emoji to be sent to a number of your choosing.
-Can be used in tandem with Calendar.app to be sent every morning.

 You will then need to create a custom app in Automator: